-The 'Love Actually' Stories Ranked from Least to Most Annoying
+The Stories from 'Love Actually' Ranked

 Whether you love it or hate it, there’s no denying that Love Actually has become a modern holiday classic.
 The British dramedy about love and loss during the Christmas season has been tugging at heartstrings and annoying the crap out of ne’er do wells for over a decade.
 It’s also one of the few successful mega-cast films that’s not a total hodge podge of saccharine and bad writing.
 The thing about Love Actually, is it has a little something for everyone (who can stomach cheesy Christmas films) — There’s a bit of slapstick, tenderness, slice of life realness, heartache, steamy boom booms, and a kid wailing it on the drums for the heart of the one he loves — you know, stuff like that.